dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

 Paper can be drafted based on the slides used for discussion with Professor.
 A specialized slides can be use to keep the main stuff for the paper.
 It will be better that Sections (even subsections and subsubsections) designed clearly and carefully before start writing.

+Before starting writing each section (or subsection, paragraph), think of what is the core information (idea/viewpoint/observation/design/result) you want to present.
+In order to present, is there enough context built up before?
+Missing parts should be supplemented and things that already said should not be repeatd.
+Otherwise the paper will be messy.

 For System Paper writing, please find guides in this [post](https://github.com/dymodi/dymodi.github.io/blob/master/Research/Writing/How-to-Write-a-System-Paper.md).

+Some rules on formatting should be followed:

+* Only capitalize the first world in caption of figures or tables.
+* When using python to plot, use `fig = plt.figure(figsize=(8,4))` to control the figure size.

 ### 6. Revise

+* When rivising the draft, read it in the reviewer view (who has no idea about what you are doing but want to find drawbacks), find the potential bugs and drawbacks.
+* Refine by youself first and then to other students and finnally to professors.
 * Put contents as much as possible regardless of the page limit, it will easier to drop than add contents in the final hours.
 * Better complete a draft two or more weeks before DDL and send out to others (Professor, co-authors, etc) for comments
 * Comments should  from people who are farmiliar as well as **unfamiliar** to this topic.